-Members are advised that the closing date for receipt of applications under the Community Festivals Fund for 2022/23 was Friday 7 January 2022.
+Members were advised that the closing date for receipt of applications under the Community Festivals Fund for 2022/23 was Friday 7 January 2022.
 To support applications to this grant aid programme, officers delivered two grant workshops via Zoom on 24 November and 20 December 2021 and offered one-to-one support to all groups.

-Members are reminded that a pass threshold of 50% applies to applications to the Community Festivals Fund and that groups are not required to demonstrate match funding however where a group evidences match funding this is reflected in the scoring.
-Members should also note that proposed awards are subject to the receipt of all relevant supporting documentation, or the offer of funding will be withdrawn.
+Members were reminded that a pass threshold of 50% applies to applications to the Community Festivals Fund and that groups were not required to demonstrate match funding however where a group evidences match funding this was reflected in the scoring.
+Members should also note that proposed awards were subject to the receipt of all relevant supporting documentation, or the offer of funding will be withdrawn.

-Members are also reminded that following a Council decision in October 2021 the award threshold for Community Festival Grants was increased from £5,000 to £10,000, effective from 1 April 2022, for festivals attracting in excess of 5,000 attendees.
+Members were also reminded that following a Council decision in October 2021 the award threshold for Community Festival Grants was increased from £5,000 to £10,000, effective from 1 April 2022, for festivals attracting in excess of 5,000 attendees.

-In total 23 applications were received and assessed by a panel of officers and a full list of all the applications received and the scores awarded is enclosed for Members' information.
-The total amount requested from all 23 applications is $\pounds149,219.42$.
+In total 23 applications were received and assessed by a panel of officers and a full list of all the applications received and the scores awarded was circulated for Members' information.
+The total amount requested from all 23 applications is £149,219.42.

-A total of 18 applications achieved the required 50% pass threshold requesting $\pounds116,528.42$.
+A total of 18 applications achieved the required 50% pass threshold requesting £116,528.42.

-As in previous years, officers will arrange to meet with any unsuccessful groups to provide feedback on their applications and to signpost to other relevant funders.
+As in previous years, officers would arrange to meet with any unsuccessful groups to provide feedback on their applications and to signpost to other relevant funders.

-RECOMMENDATION: that the 18 applications totalling $\pounds 116,528.42$ be approved.
+Proposed by Councillor Robinson Seconded by Councillor Lynch and agreed that the 18 applications totalling £116,528.42 be approved.